DOT Physical: Diabetes

 In Conclusion

 While diabetes introduces some extra steps and considerations for commercial trucking owner-operators and carriers, it's by no means insurmountable.
 Know about the Trucking Industry.
-With consistent management, open communication with healthcare providers, and a good understanding of what the DOT physical entails, you can continue to thrive in your profession.
+You can continue to thrive in your profession with consistent management, open communication with healthcare providers, and a good understanding of what the DOT physical entails.
 Remember, the goal of the DOT physical isnt to sideline dedicated drivers but to ensure the safety of everyone on the road.
 Safe travels!